foiegreis/RoboKitPy/README.md

 ### Current Features
 RoboKitPy currently supports a wide range of functionalities centered around the core areas of robotics:

-- Forward Kinematics: Compute the position and orientation of the robot's end-effector based on given joint parameters.
+- **Forward Kinematics**: Compute the position and orientation of the robot's end-effector based on given joint parameters.
-- Inverse Kinematics: Determine the joint parameters necessary to achieve a desired end-effector position and orientation.
+- **Inverse Kinematics**: Determine the joint parameters necessary to achieve a desired end-effector position and orientation.
-- Differential Forward Kinematics: Analyze the velocity relationships between joint velocities and end-effector velocities, featuring the calculation of manipulability and force ellipsoids to assess the performance and capability of robotic manipulators.
+- **Differential Forward Kinematics**: Analyze the velocity relationships between joint velocities and end-effector velocities, featuring the calculation of manipulability and force ellipsoids to assess the performance and capability of robotic manipulators.
-- Statics: Handle the static balance and force transmission within robotic structures.
+- **Statics**: Handle the static balance and force transmission within robotic structures.

 ### Supported Robotic Models
 The library includes implementations for various robotic configurations, both planar and spatial, making it versatile for different educational and research needs: